GStreamer/gstreamer/markdown/design/preroll.md

 The state is commited in the following conditions:

-- a buffer is received on a sinkpad
+- a buffer is received on a sinkpad;
-- an GAP event is received on a sinkpad.
+- an GAP event is received on a sinkpad;
 - an EOS event is received on a sinkpad.

 We require the state change to be commited in EOS as well, since an EOS